Danielratmiroff/message-my-phone/README.md

 ## Find my phone (ESP8266 - IoT)

-Own project to spam my phone with telegram messages and eventually find it (Not a huge fan of smart watches 😂)
+Small project to send telegram messages to my phone so that I can find it, eventually.

+(not a huge fan of smart watches)